-The ChefSteps Joule has an impressive 1100 watt heater which helps raise water temperatures quickly.
-For comparison, Gourmia GSV140 has 1200 watts, PolyScience CHEF Series has 1100 Watts, and Anova Bluetooth has 800 watts.
-Even more impressively, they packed an 1100 watt heater into a device half the size of many other sous vide machines out there.
+The ChefSteps Joule has an impressive 1100 watt heater which ensures that the temperature of the water rises efficiently and quickly.
+For comparison, Gourmia GSV140 boasts 1200 watts.
+The PolyScience CHEF Series has 1100 Watts, and Anova Bluetooth keeps it modest with 800 watts.
+What’s even more impressive, they managed to squeeze in a powerful 1100 watt heater into a device half the size of many other sous vide machines out there.

 Many other sous vide machines are in the 3-4 inch range.
-Joule is able to achieve this by pulling in water from the base of the device and launching it out the hole in the front of the device.
+So how did ChefSteps pull it off?
+Joule is able to achieve this by drawing in water from the base of the circulator and launching it out the hole in the front of the device.
 If you have 2-3 inches of water, you will notice the water shooting out from above.
-This is perfectly ok, but it does add to the noise level.
+This is perfectly OK, but be warned: it does add to the noise level.
 In this short video you will see the Joule circulator in action.

 Bluetooth and WiFi

 Also, we were curious if you could choose between which to use, so Ellen Kutscher of ChefSteps cleared this up by saying: “Joule works only with a WiFi or Bluetooth connection.
-You can cook without WiFi via Joule’s Bluetooth connection, but your phone or tablet needs to be connected to the internet while pairing with Joule.”
+You can cook without WiFi via Joule’s Bluetooth connection, but your phone or tablet needs internet connection while pairing with Joule.”

 Joule App for Android and iPhone